CAN YOU CLAIM COMPENSATION FOR AN ACCIDENT AT WORK?

 The way for an employer to ensure that the workplace is safe is for it to carry out risk assessments and regular inspections.
 This would mean that any danger would be spotted and cleared, or for example, if a spillage could not immediately be cleared, warning signs could be put up to alert employees of any danger.
-If the risk of slip/trips is not properly assessed, or if the assessment is not put into practice through regular inspections and cleaning, you might be able to claim for compensation for an accident at work if you suffer an accident.
+If the risk of slip/trips is not properly assessed, or if the assessment is not put into practice through regular inspections and cleaning, you might be able to claim for compensation for an accident at work if you suffer one.

 An employer is required to ensure that all machinery and equipment is maintained in proper working order.

 If an employee suffers injury because of faulty equipment, he/she may be entitled to claim for compensation for an accident at work.

 Employers must conduct regular safety checks of equipment.